Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 Notice that both adapter configurations use the same connection string for ServiceControl and a different connection string for the endpoint-side transport.

-NOTE: In NServiceBus version 6, the [SQL Server transport](/transports/sql/) could be configured to route messages between multiple instances of SQL Server in a single adapter as shown in [this sample](/samples/servicecontrol/adapter-sqlserver-multi-instance/).
-As of NServiceBus version 7, this is no longer the case and the approach with multiple adapters described above has to be used.
-In this case, an instance of the transport adapter is required for each instance of SQL Server used by the endpoints.
+NOTE: In NServiceBus version 6, the [SQL Server transport](/transports/sql/) can be configured to route messages between multiple instances of SQL Server in a single adapter as shown in [this sample](/samples/servicecontrol/adapter-sqlserver-multi-instance/).
+As of NServiceBus version 7, this is no longer the case and the approach with multiple adapters described above must be used.
+In this scenario, an instance of the transport adapter is required for each instance of SQL Server used by the endpoints.
 For upgrading the endpoints themselves, consult the [upgrade guide](/transports/upgrades/sqlserver-31to4.md#multi-instance-mode).

 ## How it works

-The transport adapter uses two sets of queues, one on each side.
-Each set consists of three queues that define [ServiceControl's API](/servicecontrol/servicecontrol-instances/): audit, error and input/control.
+The transport adapter uses two sets of queues, one on each side of the communication.
+Each set consists of three queues that define [ServiceControl's API](/servicecontrol/servicecontrol-instances/): audit, error, and input/control.

 ### Heartbeats and other control messages

-Heartbeats, custom check status notifications and other control messages arrive at the adapter's input/control queue.
-They are then moved to ServiceControl's input queue (named after ServiceControl instance name).
-In case of problems (e.g. destination database being down) the forward attempts are repeated configurable number of times (5 by default) after which messages are dropped to prevent the queue from growing indefinitely.
+Heartbeats, custom check status notifications, and other control messages arrive at the adapter's input/control queue.
+They are then moved to ServiceControl's input queue (named after the ServiceControl instance name).
+If a problem occurs (e.g. the destination database is down), the forward attempts are repeated a certain configurable number of times (5 by default), at which time messages are dropped to prevent the queue from growing indefinitely.

 Control messages, such as heartbeats and custom checks, are subject to a *best effort* policy which retries each message up to a configured number of times.